Marine Drive, Mumbai

 The official name for this road, though rarely used, is Netaji Subhash Chandra Bose Road.
-The promenade is lined with the palm trees.
+The promenade is lined with palm trees.
 At the northern end of Marine Drive is Chowpatty Beach.
 This is a popular beach famed for its Bhel Puri (local fast food).
 Many restaurants also line this stretch of the road.
-Further down the road lies Walkeshwar, a wealthy neighborhood of the city, also home to the Governor of Maharashtra.
+Further down the road lies Walkeshwar, a wealthy neighborhood of the city, and also home to the Governor of Maharashtra.

 Most of the buildings erected by wealthy Parsis were constructed in an art deco style, which was popular in the 1920s and 1930s.
-Among the earliest art deco buildings on Marine Drive were the Kapur Mahal, Zaver Mahal and Keval Mahal, which are also part of the UNESCO World Heritage Site - Victorian Gothic & Art Deco Ensembles of Mumbai.
+Among the earliest art deco buildings on Marine Drive were the Kapur Mahal, Zaver Mahal, and Keval Mahal, which are also part of the UNESCO World Heritage Site -the Victorian Gothic & Art Deco Ensembles of Mumbai.
 These buildings were constructed between 1937 and 1939 for a total cost of 1 million rupees.

 Real estate prices along the esplanade are high.
-Many hotels dot the drive, most prominent among them being the 5-star Oberoi (formerly the Oberoi Hilton Tower however reverted to the original name as of early 2008), The Intercontinental, Hotel Marine Plaza, Sea Green Hotel and a few smaller hotels.
+Many hotels dot the drive, most prominent among them being the 5-star Oberoi (formerly the Oberoi Hilton Tower, however, reverted to the original name as of early 2008), the intercontinental, Hotel Marine Plaza, Sea Green Hotel and a few smaller hotels.
 Marine Drive is the preferred connecting road between the central business district located at Nariman Point and the rest of the city.

 Many sports clubs, some cricket stadiums and club grounds are situated along the stretch of Marine Drive, including members-only clubs like the Cricket Club of India (CCI), adjoining the Brabourne Stadium, Hindu Gymkhana Ground and Garware Club House, adjacent to the famous Wankhede Stadium, as well as others like the Mumbai Police Gymkhana, Hindu Gymkhana, Parsi Gymkhana and Islam Gymkhana.

 A well known actress and singer from the 1950s, Suraiya lived in a building on the stretch known as 'Krishna Mahal' in the ground-floor apartment (as a tenant of Shah family) from the 1940s until her death on 31 January 2004.
 The house was first rented by her mother, Mumtaz Begum.
 Many other film stars, such as Nargis and Raj Kapoor, lived nearby in the 1940s and 50s.

 In 2012, the Municipal Corporation of Greater Mumbai announced that the entire road would be resurfaced, 72 years after it was originally laid.
 A number of bollards were also installed as there was nothing to prevent accidents or attacks.
 A few years earlier, the footpaths were renovated.